 Intuition behind self-attention

-It's important to note self-attention is only a tiny part of a bigger architecture, but it is striking that most of state of the art AI models use it.
+This core mechanism ("algorithm") is called self-attention.
+The algorithm is only a tiny part of any model, but it is striking that most of state of the art AI uses it (as of 2024).

 The intuition behind:

-you can see self-attention as an algorithm that creates a summary of input data, be it text or images, that is passed to a model.
-The clever bit is that the summary is not produced from scratch, rather it's created simply by assigning weights to bits of the original content that it's summarizing.
+you can think of self-attention as an algorithm that creates a summary of some information that is passed to a model ("input data", and it can be anything - images, text, sounds, numbers).
+The clever bit is that the summary is created simply by assigning weights to bits of the original content that it's summarizing.

 As an example, I could summarize the paragraph just above by using the words in bold, rather than creating a summary that uses different words.